 - Click the Insert tab.

-- In the Map Surrounds group, click the Additional Surrounds drop-down arrow and choose Elevation Guide Bar under Topographic.
+- In the Map Surrounds group, click the Additional Surrounds drop-down arrow and choose Elevation Guide Bar.

-- Click the layout on a location where you want to insert the Elevation Guide Bar.
+- Click the layout where you want to insert the Elevation Guide Bar.

 The Elevation Guide Bar is added to the layout.

 You can modify the properties and appearance of the Elevation Guide Bar from the Elevation Guide Bar contextual tab, as well as the Element pane.

 - Ensure that the layout that contains the Elevation Guide Bar element that you want to modify is open and is the active view in your project.